Decent-Partners/platform/readme.md

 ### 💬 Discourse Integration

-Community feedback, project proposals, and ecosystem debates are hosted on our [Discourse forum](https://forum.decent.partners).
+Community feedback, project proposals and the collective's discussions are hosted on [Discourse](https://forum.decent.partners).
 It serves as a persistent, transparent layer for:

 * Open discussion around on-chain initiatives
 * Crowdsourced ideas and roadmap proposals